cityssm/pdf-puppeteer/README.md

 res.send(pdfBuffer);
 ```

-The `convertHTMLToPDF()` function takes the four parameters detailed above.
+The `convertHTMLToPDF()` function takes the three parameters detailed above.

 For more information on the available Puppeteer options for PDFs,
 take a look at [Puppeteer's Page PDF Options](https://pptr.dev/api/puppeteer.pdfoptions).